-Like any other natural stone tile, travertine tiles have their pros and cons.
+Like any other natural stone tile, travertine stone tiles have their pros and cons.
 Learn what are they to easily decide whether you’re going to include them in your kitchen or bathroom renovation.

 Travertine Tile Pros

 - The Price.
 Travertine tile price is a reason why many homeowners, designers, and builders choose it for their kitchen and bath projects.
-The stone is durable similarly to marble, granite, and other natural stones but is cheaper.
+The stone is durable similar to marble, granite, and other natural stones but is cheaper.

 - Appearance.
 With a timeless look, various tones, patterns, and many different colors, travertine tile offers an amazing, versatile look.